How to Get Portuguese Citizenship: The Ultimate Guide

 - Proof of personal (home) or professional base (company) in Portugal (mortis causa or otherwise)

-- You have traveled regularly to Portugal throughout your life.
+- You have travelled regularly to Portugal throughout your life.

 Strong Passport

-The Portuguese passport ranks fourth in the Nomad Passport Index thanks to its immense travel freedom, its stance on dual citizenship, tax-friendliness, and general perception.
+The Portuguese passport ranks third in the Nomad Passport Index thanks to its immense travel freedom, stance on dual citizenship, tax-friendliness and general perception.

 Business-Friendly Environment